wilfredoha/DevOps-Projects/04 - MERN/README.md

 In this project, we will use Postman to test our API.
 Click Install Postman to download and install postman on your machine.

-Click HERE to learn how perform CRUD operartions on Postman
+Click [HERE](https://automationqahub.com/how-to-test-api-crud-operations-in-postman-the-better-way/) to learn how perform CRUD operations on Postman

 You should test all the API endpoints and make sure they are working.
 For the endpoints that require body, you should send JSON back with the necessary fields since it’s what we setup in our code.